 Fiscal Year Ended

-(In thousands) November 30, 2022 November 30, 2021 % Change
+(In thousands) November 30, 2023 mber 30, 2022 % Change

-Gross profit \$ 507,517 \$ 452,864 12 %
+Gross profit \$ 567,862 \$ 507,517 12 %

-As a percentage of total revenue 84 % 85 %
+As a percentage of total revenue 82 % 84 %

-Our gross profit increased primarily due to the increase in revenue, offset by the increases of costs of licenses, costs of maintenance and services, and the amortization of intangibles, each as described above.
+Our gross profit increased primarily due to the increase in revenue, partially offset by the increases of costs of licenses, costs of maintenance and services, and the amortization of intangibles, each as described above.
+As a percentage of total revenue, gross profit decreased due to higher costs of maintenance and services, as described above.